 What if I become unwell whilst living at the property?

-The Government advises that you should self-isolate in your room or studio if you have a high temperature (if you don’t have a thermometer check if you feel hot to touch on your chest or back) or you have a new, continuous cough (which means you are coughing repeatedly).
+The Government advises that you should self-isolate in your room or studio if you have a high temperature (if you don’t have a thermometer check if you feel hot to touch on your chest or back), experience a loss of taste or smell, or you have a new, continuous cough (which means you are coughing repeatedly).
 Please read the NHS’s advice on COVID-19 and its advice on self-isolation in student accommodation here.
 You should only leave your accommodation to get tested.
 Inform your property team via your property email address and they will contact you with further information regarding self-isolation in your property and support available to you.